GarlandLai/Garland-Week3-Project/README.md

 * _If the number range contains a 1, replace number with "Beep!"._
 * _If the number range contains a 2, replace number with "Boop!"._
 * _If the number range contains a 3, replace number with "I'm sorry, Dave.
 I'm afraid I can't do that."._
-* _If a number in the range contains more than one, return the higher number response._

 ## Setup/Installation Requirements